NEW! Award 87: 1976 Jaguar XJ-6C – NOW $64,500

 November 29, 2021 Update – We confirmed the seller of this “Classifind” deleted their listing, so we can assume this one is “SOLD!” unless we come across a replacement listing.

 Nearly everyone agrees the Jaguar E-Type remains the best-looking car the company ever produced.
 After that, the XJ pillar-less two-door hardtops produced for only three model years in the mid-1970s ranks in our top five Jaguars to own.
 With less than four thousand produced during that short production span, finding one for sale is a rare opportunity.
-While at the Barn Find-end of the spectrum, GuysWithRides had a 1976 XJ-12 project car available at auction; for those where only the best, original examples in Concours condition will do, we spotted this stunning Cream-over red 1976 Jaguar XJ-6C originally listed in November 2021 and currently relisted here on Craigslist.
+While at the Barn Find-end of the spectrum, GuysWithRides had a 1976 XJ-12 project car available at auction; for those where only the best, original examples in Concours condition will do, we spotted this stunning Cream-over red 1976 Jaguar XJ-6C initially listed in November 2021.
 Oddly, this car is now listed as being in Maimi Beach, not Portland, Oregon as was the case last year.
 Consequently, our guard is up on whether this latest listing might be a scam.

-Currently offered at $55,000, a review of the Hagerty Insurance Online Valuation Tool confirms the seller’s ask is over $17,000 above this guide’s #1 “Concours” appraisal of $37,900.
+Last offered at $65,000, a Hagerty Insurance Online Valuation Tool review confirms the seller’s ask is over $17,000 above this guide’s #1 “Concours” appraisal of $37,900.
 Similarly, a quick check of the Collector Car Market Review confirms the seller’s asking price is $14,000 above this guide’s current #1 “Excellent” appraisal of $41,000.
 We wonder whether the seller is pushing the higher prices commanded for the V12-powered version on their inline-six example or if they hope the prior “Celebrity Car Collector Owner in Los Angeles” provenance adds value.
-In our book, it doesn’t; consequently, we’re awarding the seller our latest “NEW!” (short for “No Effin Way!)
+It doesn’t in our book; consequently, we’re awarding the seller our latest “NEW!” (short for “No Effin Way!)
 Award for an asking price well beyond what the market currently bears.

 While around 80,000 Series II XJ’s (equipped with either six- or 12-cylinder engines) produced between 1973 and 1979 were four-door sedans, only 9,378 of the gorgeous two-door hardtop coupes were built between 1975 and 1978 (less than four thousand of these came in V12-powered form).
 Built on the short-wheelbase version of the sedan, the coupé’s elongated doors were made by sectioning two four-door skins.
 These coupes came with a standard vinyl roof as there was concern the roof flexed enough that the paint used at the time would begin to crack.
 While the hardtop style increases wind noise and the propensity to leak in rain, there’s something about cruising around with all of the windows rolled down on a clear sunny day.